danithen/hacker101-writeup/setting-up.md

 `http://localhost:4000`
 ## Next Up: [Lesson 1](https://github.com/danithen/hacker101-writeup/blob/main/lesson-1.md)
 ### Lessons Learned:
-During this setup process I learned quite a bit about a lot topics.
+During this setup process I learned quite a bit about a few topics.
 This was my first experience with AUR, packaging and installing non official repositories will definitely be useful down the line.
-I spent quite a long time reading the ARCH wiki, this really helped guide me.
+I spent a long time reading the ARCH wiki, this really helped guide me.
 One of the most frustrating parts of this process was my installed gems not runniung.
 It took me quite a while to figure out that my big issue was actaully really easy to fix, and after a few wiki articles it was fixed.
 Jekyll was also a new concept to me so I decided to do a bit of research into it, and it is basically a static site generator for blogs that uses ruby.